ThinkingJoules/smdiff/spec.md

 | 2     | Format              | 0 = MicroFormat, 1 = WindowFormat                                                                    |
 | 3-7   | **MicroFormat:** Operations Count<br>**WindowFormat:** Unused | Number of operations in the file (MicroFormat only) |

-**Note:** The Compression Algo field is currently unspecified and reserved for future use.
+**Note:** The Compression Algo field will be finalized as part of the spec.
+However this spec is not to V1 yet.

 #### 4.3.2 Window Header